caustic-hue/help-center/docs/falix/software/setting-up.md

 ```
 sudo apt install snapd
-sudo snap install falixnodes
+sudo snap install Falix
 ```

 # Updating
 ## Windows 10
-Since FalixNodes Software is available in the Microsoft Store, you can easily manage updates.
+Since Falix Software is available in the Microsoft Store, you can easily manage updates.

 [Learn how to updates app on Windows 10](https://support.microsoft.com/en-us/account-billing/get-updates-for-apps-and-games-in-microsoft-store-a1fe19c0-532d-ec47-7035-d1c5a1dd464f)

 ## macOS
 Auto updating is still not available for macOS users, you'll need to manually install new updates.
-When a new update is available, just re-download FalixNodes and install the newer version.
+When a new update is available, just re-download Falix and install the newer version.

 ## Linux
-Since FalixNodes Software is available in the Snapstore, you can easily update.
+Since Falix Software is available in the Snapstore, you can easily update.
 For some distros, the update might be available through the app store included with your distro, if this isn't the case, try the following command:

 ```
-sudo snap refresh falixnodes
+sudo snap refresh Falix
 ```

 # Uninstalling Process